dymaczew/fs20icam/LabGuides/Exercise0/README.md

 ## Copying files between your local workstation and managed-cluster

-If you need to copy any file between your local workstation and managed-cluster in Skytap, use the following:
+When you need to copy any file between your local workstation and managed-cluster in Skytap, use the following:

 For Mac and  Linux
 ```